-Upon arrival at Port San Luis, the barge would enter the port during high-tide conditions using an established transport route that passes permanent and seasonal moorings for commercial and recreational vessels.
+Upon arrival at Port San Luis, the barge would enter the Port during high-tide conditions using an established transport route that passes permanent and seasonal moorings for commercial and recreational vessels.
 Figures B-5 and B-6 show the Port San Luis area and barge transport routes through the mooring configuration at Port San Luis.
 Some of the vessels located along this route may have to be temporarily relocated because of the clearance width required for the barge.
-The proposed location of the barge docking would be just north of a small peninsula that currently acts as a boat launch in the Harford Landing area of Port San Luis.
+The proposed location of the barge docking would be just north of a small peninsula that currently acts as a boat launchon the west side of San Luis Obispo Bay between the mobile boat hoist pier and Harford Pier in the Harford Landing area of Port San Luis.